PBOC Injects USD145 Billion Into China’s Banking System, Dimming Prospects for Reserve Ratio Cut

 / SOURCE: Yicai

-The large-scale liquidity injection has made a comprehensive RRR cut less urgent and less possible in the short term, especially before the Chinese New Year holiday, said Dong Ximiao, chief researcher at Merchants Union Consumer Finance and deputy director of the Shanghai Institute for Finance and Development.
+The amount added by the PBOC has diminished the urgency and possibility of a reduction in the reserve requirement ratio in the near term, especially before the Lunar New Year holiday, said Dong Ximiao, chief researcher at Merchants Union Consumer Finance and deputy director of the Shanghai Institute for Finance and Development.

-After injecting liquidity through various monetary policy tools, it is better to observe the effects first and avoid using an aggregate tool like a comprehensive RRR cut, which is in line with China’s current policy thinking, Dong explained.
+After injecting liquidity through various monetary policy tools, observing the effects first and holding off deploying an aggregate tool such as a comprehensive cut in the RRR is in line with China’s current policy thinking, Dong pointed out.

-The PBOC has already conducted a CNY800 billion three-month outright reverse repo operation on Feb.
-4, which, combined with today’s operation, has made net injections of CNY600 billion this month, up CNY300 billion from last month.
-This marks the ninth consecutive month that the PBOC has injected medium-term liquidity into the market via outright reverse repo operations.
+The PBOC conducted a CNY800 billion three-month outright reverse repo operation on Feb.
+4, which, combined with today’s operation, takes the net injection to CNY600 billion this month, up CNY300 billion from last month and marking the ninth straight month that the bank has injected medium-term liquidity into the market via outright reverse repos.

-The PBOC’s large-scale outright reverse repos with amounts larger than matured ones before the holiday have sent a positive signal of maintaining abundant liquidity and safeguarding the stability of the financial market, Dong pointed out.
+The PBOC’s large-scale, over-renewal of outright reverse repos before the holiday sends a positive signal of maintaining abundant liquidity and safeguarding the stability of the financial market, Dong pointed out.

-As the CNY500 billion new financial tool was fully deployed last October, it will drive a large-scale release of matching loans in the first quarter of this year, Wang noted, adding that all these factors will bring about a tightening effect on the money supply.
+The PBOC’s CNY500 billion new financial tool was fully deployed last October, and it is expected to trigger a substantial expansion in associated bank lending this quarter, Wang noted, adding that all these factors together could tighten the money supply.

-In addition, CNY300 billion in medium-term lending facility will mature this month, which the central bank may roll over at the same or slightly higher amount, Wang believes.
+In addition, CNY300 billion in medium-term lending facility loans will mature this month, which the PBOC may roll over at the same or slightly higher amount, Wang believes.

-The PBOC will provide further liquidity support through MLFs and treasury bond trading tools this month, said Ming Ming, chief economist of Citic Securities.
+The bank will provide further liquidity support through MLF loans and treasury bond trading tools this month, according to Ming Ming, chief economist at Citic Securities.

 Editor: Futura Costaglione